 Unlike many other destinations, working in Portugal is hardly a hook for expats looking to move to this Mediterranean country.
 In fact, many relocate here to escape the faster business cultures of their own home countries.
-These include retirees and professionals that sacrifice higher wages for a better quality of life.
+These include retirees and professionals that would sacrifice higher wages for a better quality of life.

 Job market in Portugal

-Expats who do move for employment can find the transition difficult, as Portugal's large bureaucracy can be slow to provide licences and certifications.
+Expats who do move for employment can find the transition difficult, as Portugal's bureaucracy can be slow to provide licences and certifications.
 Furthermore, unemployment is generally high and wages are well below the European average, leaving many locals to settle for some abbreviated version of self-employment.

 Finding a job in Portugal

 Those lucky enough to secure a job prior to relocation will find that the businesses usually take care of most of the groundwork.
 Expats planning on taking the self-employed route or those who move without a job opportunity will have much more difficulty beginning a business as well as navigating the waters of foreign affairs.

 Those wanting to work in Portugal will find the best method of obtaining a job is through word-of-mouth.
 Many positions never even reach the press for advertisement and are rather marketed through social connections and friendship networks.